 Furthermore, any evidence that law enforcement found while violating your rights may be suppressed in court.
 For example, if law enforcement did not have probable cause to search your vehicle and were not given consent by you, any evidence they find in a search could be suppressed.

 The attorneys at Berry Law understand what law enforcement can legally do during an investigation, traffic stop, and questioning.
 If we find a violation of your rights led to your arrest, we can work to get the related evidence suppressed.

 Work with an Omaha Criminal Defense Attorney Today

-At our firm, our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a defense strategy designed to meet that goal.
+Our Omaha criminal lawyers could evaluate the strength of the prosecutor’s claim, identify a realistic goal, and develop a strategy designed to meet that goal.
 Once retained, our legal team could help negotiate a fair plea deal or make legal arguments to exclude evidence relevant to your case.
-Call today to learn more about how we can help you fight your charges.
+Call Berry Law today to learn more about how we may be able to help you.